 Overall, it earns a fair 7.
 It was decent the first time through, but after that, it just gets boring and more boring.

 The Rise of Darkrai relies on a big number of epic movie tropes nestled in live action.
 The film also surprises due to its clear cut structure and by the books approach to various small details.
-Something Pokemon were ignoring, or more often, struggling with, ever since the first film.
+Something Pokemon were ignoring and more often than not, struggling with, ever since the fourth film.

 I wouldn't call any single component of the film bad, but where it does stumble, or at the very least, doesn't shine as the rest, are the characters.
 The main show cast don't get much attention.
 Plot expiosition is what they've been used for before and that's what they're used for here.
 By no means are their lines cringeworthy.
 By no means are they especially interesting, either.
 This becomes a hinderance which prevents the film from getting a higher rating, as their wacky shenanigans in the second act, while main plot is on hold, don't hold a candle to what comes before and after.
-Slightly boring and overly silly slapstick dominate a dozen scenes.
+They could've been given character developement or something meaningful to do so we connect to them.
+Slightly boring and overly silly slapstick dominates a dozen scenes.
 At least they're watchable.

 Alice and Tonio are worth a mention.
 Their simple, but fun relationship subtly embelishes a few moments.
 Darkrai stole a few scenes, as well.
 Expecting him to be an edgelord, this was quite a surprise to me.

 Artwork for the film was pretty good.
 Use of CGI for the church, while justified, wasn't nearly as flawless as in some older Pokemon works.
-Still, CGI was utilized in multiple action scenes.
+Still, CGI was utilized in multiple good action scenes.
 Action was pretty good in general here.
-Almost as relevant as in the last film's action scenes, Ash gets to do something again.
-Ash, Dawn & their pokemon are really fun to watch as they wrestle with time and space to reach salvation.
+Almost as relevant as in the last film's final action scene, Ash gets to do something again.
+Ash, Dawn & their pokemon are really fun to watch as they wrestle with time and space to save themselves.

 There's nothing more to say.
 It's a highly polished action film with weaker characters than I'd like.
 Groundbreaking?
 No. Solid?
 Yes.